PhoenixErgo/phoenix-hodlcoin-contracts/hodlERG/contracts/phoenix_fee_contract/v1/README.md

 - 0.1% -> Kras

 ### Description
-Contract guarding the fee box of the HodlCoin protocol.
+Contract guarding the fee box of the hodlERG protocol.

 ### Box Contents
 Tokens